franzinc/agraph-python/docs/src/tutorial/example001.rst

 .. testcode:: example1

    print("Removing graph indices...")
-   conn.dropIndex("gospi")
    conn.dropIndex("gposi")
    conn.dropIndex("gspoi")
    indices = conn.listIndices()
    print('Current triple indices:', ', '.join(indices))

-Having dropped three of the triple indices, there are now four
+Having dropped two of the triple indices, there are now five
 remaining:

 .. testoutput:: example1

    Removing graph indices...
-   Current triple indices: i, ospgi, posgi, spogi
+   Current triple indices: i, ospgi, posgi, psogi, spogi

 The **i** index is for deleting triples by using the triple id number.
 It is also required for :ref:`free text indexing <example12>`.
 The